Conditional Score-Based Modeling of Effective Langevin Dynamics: Method

 \subsection{Problem setting and modeling objective}

 We consider a resolved process $\bm{x}(t)\in\mathbb{R}^D$ obtained from observations.
 The goal is to construct, directly from data, an effective stochastic model for these resolved variables.
-The construction is based on four assumptions.

-First, the resolved process is assumed to admit a statistically stationary distribution $p_{\mathrm{ss}}(\bm{x})$.
+The construction is based on the following assumptions. \begin{itemize} \item \emph{Stationary target law.} The resolved process admits a statistically stationary distribution \(p_{\mathrm{ss}}(\bm{x})\).
 Cyclostationary data can be incorporated by augmenting the state with the phase of the external forcing, while slow nonstationary trends should be removed before applying the method.

-Second, the process is assumed to be ergodic and sufficiently mixing.
-Ergodicity is needed to replace ensemble expectations by time averages along a single sufficiently long realization, while mixing ensures that correlations between widely separated samples decay, which stabilizes the empirical lagged statistics entering the inverse problem.
-Third, the resolved variables are assumed to evolve on slower time scales than the unresolved degrees of freedom, which appear only through their effective stochastic influence on the resolved dynamics.
-We assume, in the main presentation, that the slow variables are fully observed; if the observations are partial, the same framework can be applied after replacing the state by a delay-embedded state.
+\item \emph{Ergodicity and mixing.} The process is ergodic and sufficiently mixing.
+Ergodicity is needed to replace ensemble expectations by time averages along a single sufficiently long realization, while mixing ensures that correlations between widely separated samples decay, stabilizing the empirical lagged statistics entering the inverse problem.

+\item \emph{Effective resolved-state closure.} The resolved variables evolve on slower time scales than the unresolved degrees of freedom, which enter only through their effective stochastic influence on the resolved dynamics.
+In the main presentation, the slow variables are assumed to be fully observed.
+If the observations are partial, the same framework may be applied after replacing the state by a delay-embedded state.
 In that setting, the delay coordinates carry finite-window information about the unobserved components and their memory effects, so that the effective reduced dynamics can again be modeled on an augmented observed state.

-Finally, the data must have adequate temporal resolution for the dynamical quantities being matched.
-In particular, we do not require the sampling to be fine enough to estimate instantaneous time derivatives, but it must resolve the finite-lag statistics that will be used as modeling constraints.
+\item \emph{Temporal coverage of the lagged statistics.} The data must have sufficient temporal resolution over the relevant decorrelation interval to estimate the correlation functions used by the method.
+In particular, the sampling need not be fine enough to estimate instantaneous trajectory velocities or Kramers--Moyal coefficients from finite differences of adjacent observations.
+It must, however, resolve the correlation values over the lags at which they are evaluated.
+When unevenly sampled data are used, correlation estimates can be formed by pooling all available pairs whose time separations fall within prescribed lag windows. \end{itemize}

 We model the resolved dynamics by an It\^o diffusion of the form

 where $\bm{F}:\mathbb{R}^D\to\mathbb{R}^D$ is the drift, $\bm{\Sigma}:\mathbb{R}^D\to\mathbb{R}^{D\times D}$ is the noise-amplitude matrix, and $\bm{W}_t$ is a standard $D$-dimensional Wiener process.
 We denote the diffusion tensor by